ikko/sym/docs/topics/4_per_instance_indexing/index.md

 ## Conclusion

 Per-instance indexing significantly enhances the expressive power of the `Symbol` framework.
 By providing each `Symbol` with its own localized, weighted index, it facilitates the modeling of intricate, contextual relationships and the construction of sophisticated, nested data structures.
-This capability is paramount for applications requiring fine-grained control over symbolic associations and efficient, localized data retrieval.
+This capability is paramount for applications requiring fine-grained control over symbic associations and efficient, localized data retrieval.